Bhupendra Chandra Datta Bhowmik

 Bhupendra Chandra Datta Bhowmik (19 February 1940 – 9 September 1997), also known as Bhupen Datta Bhowmik or Bhupen Datta Bhaumik or Bhupen Dutta Bhowmik, was an Indian Bengali journalist from Agartala, Tripura.
 He was the founder and chief editor of the Bengali language daily newspaper Dainik Sambad.
-He was awarded "Friends of Liberation War Honour" posthumously in 2012 from Bangladesh for his outstanding contributions in the Bangladesh Liberation War.
+He was awarded "Friends of Liberation War Honour" posthumously in 2012 from Bangladesh for his outstanding contributions in the Bangladesh Liberation War and Atal Bihari Vajpayee Lifetime Achievement Award in 2023 for his journalism career and literary works.

+His wife, Mira Datta Bhowmik, died on 24 June 2023 in Agartala.
+They were the parents of three sons (Birat, Kuber and Kaniska) and one daughter (Durba).